 Building a new mobile app can be a complex and time-consuming process, and it’s not uncommon to find that the development cost is higher than you expected.
 In fact, this sticker shock is quite common, as many people have no idea what to expect in terms of development cost, as well as what accounts for the differential in the various mobile app pricing tiers.
-So, let’s examine the different price tiers and how each bracket is unique from a development perspective.
+So, let’s examine how much a mobile app costs to develop and how the different price tiers are unique from a development perspective.

 Tier 1: Apps Priced Up to $10,000